ajinkyabodade/AngularJs-Notes/README.md

 ### Routing in AngularJs:

-Routing in AngularJs is used to show the different contents on same page without refresh/reloading the page.
+Routing in AngularJs is used to show the different contents on the same page without refresh/reload the page.

  To make your applications ready for routing, you must include the AngularJS Route module:
 ```